-Walking is a sociable, fun and healthy lifelong activity and whether it’s walking in your local park or taking on the challenge of a day walk on one of the many trails around the country, good planning and preparation will always make the experience more enjoyable.
-The following offers some tips and advice from experienced walking enthusiast Jean Boydell on how to get into trail walking in Ireland and generally how to get organised for your walk.
-We hope if helps in getting out there and active on some great Irish trails.
+Walking is a sociable, fun and healthy lifelong activity, and whether it’s walking in your local park or taking on the challenge of a day-walk on one of the many trails around the country, good planning and preparation will always make the experience more enjoyable.
+The following offers some tips and advice from experienced walking enthusiast Jean Boydell on how to get into trail walking in Ireland, and generally how to get organised for your walk.
+We hope if helps you in getting out there and active on Ireland's great trails network.

 New To Walking?